Karoline Bjerkeli Grøvdal: Career

 Karoline Grøvdal gained her first international experience as a 16-year-old in June 2006, winning 3000 m steeplechase race at the European Cup Second League held in Banská Bystrica, Slovakia.
 In August that year, she placed fifth in the event at the World Under-20 Championships, and in December, she capped her season with the silver medal for the U20 race at the European Cross Country Championships.

 In June 2007, still 16, Grøvdal broke Norwegian senior records in the 3000 m steeplechase in Neerpelt, Belgium with a time of 9:33.19.
 The following month, she finished third in the 2000 m steeplechase at the World U18 Championships, and won the 3000 m steeplechase event at the European U20 Championships, breaking the European under-20 record.

 In 2009, after she won three gold medals altogether at the European Junior and Cross Country Championships (U20 race), she was voted European Athletics Female Rising Star of the Year.

 Injuries and illness characterized the start of Grøvdal's senior career.
 She started to achieve better results from 2015.

 At senior level, she won the bronze medal at the 2015 European Cross Country Championships, bronze in 10,000 metres at the 2016 European Athletics Championships, bronze medals at 2016, 2017, 2018 European Cross Country Championships, bronze in the 3000 m steeplechase at the 2018 European Athletics Championships, silver at the 2019 European Cross Country Championships, and eventually a gold at the 2021 European Cross Country Championships.
 She defended her European cross country title in 2022.
+In December 2023 she won a gold medal at the 2023 European Cross Country Championships in Brussels, her third title in a row.

 Grøvdal competed at the 2012 London, 2016 Rio and 2020 Tokyo Summer Olympics.
+She qualified for the final in 5000 metres at the 2024 Summer Olympics in Paris.

+In June 2016 at the home Bislett Games in Oslo, at about two months before the Rio Summer Olympics, Grøvdal broke Grete Waitz' 38-year-old Norwegian mile record with a time of 4:26.23.

-During 2021 Grøvdal improved her personal record at several distances, including 1500, 3000, 5000 and 10,000 metres.
-Participating in a Diamond League event in Brussels in September, she set her personal record at the 5000 metres in a time of 14:43.26.
+During 2021 she improved her personal bests at several distances, including 1500, 3000, 5000 and 10,000 metres.
+Participating in a Diamond League event in Brussels in September, she set her personal best at the 5000 metres in a time of 14:43.26.
 She beat that mark on the Diamond circuit at the home Bislett Games in Oslo the following year, breaking Ingrid Kristiansen’s almost 36-year-old Norwegian record by six seconds with a time of 14:31.07.

+In October 2024 she won her ninth victory in the road race Hytteplanmila, which also earned her a national title.